princehomevy-alt/Guest-Review-Dashboard/SETUP-GUIDE-SECURE.md

 git remote -v
 ```

-Replace `YOUR-USERNAME` with your GitHub username.
+Replace `USERNAME` with your GitHub username.

 ---